Cabinet, Dossier and Folder

 Create, Edit, Move and Delete a Folder

 Folders can be created, edited and moved.
 You can create as many folders as you like.
 You can rename them as often as you like.
 You can move folders to other folders.
-Dossiers and folders can have sub folders and sub sub folders as childs.
-Cabinets cannot have folders as childs.
+Dossiers and folders can have subfolders and sub subfolders as a 'child'.
+Cabinets cannot have folders as a 'child'.

 To move a folder to another folder, select the folder.
 Click Edit in the button bar and change the parent folder in the New Edit dialog and click OK.

-To delete a folder , select the folder.
+To delete a folder, select the folder.
 Click Edit in the button bar and click Delete and click OK.
 Now your folder is marked Delete.
-In the recycle bin you can undelete you folder.
+In the recycle bin you can undelete your folder.

 Cut, Copy and Paste a Folder

 You can cut, copy and paste a Folder.
-To copy a folder , select the folder, go to the Edit menu and click Copy.
+To copy a folder, select the folder, go to the Edit menu and click Copy.
 Next, select a new folder and click Paste in the Edit menu.
-You see in the Explorer TreeView a copy of the folder being made.
+You see in the Explorer TreeView a copy of the folder is made.

 If you copy a folder you can choose to copy it with or without its contents (all child folders recursively or only the current folder content).